certtools/intelmq/docs/user/bots.md

 ** `flat_events`

-(optional, bool): instead of creating an object for every incomming IntelMQ message, it will add attributes directly to the MISP event.
+(optional, bool): instead of creating an object for every incoming IntelMQ message, it will add attributes directly to the MISP event.
 Useful if your want to export just a list of data, e.g.
 C2 domains, without having to group some attributes together.
 By default set to `False`.